sa-tre/satre-specification/docs/source/pillars/computing_technology.md

   - Limited outbound connectivity may be allowed for some services.
   - Mandatory
 * - 2.2.12.
-  - You must monitor the network configuration of your TRE to check for misconfigurations and vulnerabilities.
+  - You should be able to monitor the network configuration of your TRE to check for misconfigurations and vulnerabilities.
   - This may include regular vulnerability scanning, and penetration testing.
+  - Recommended
+* - 2.2.13.
+  - You should regularly monitor the network configuration of your TRE to check for misconfigurations and vulnerabilities.
+  - This will involve following the monitoring procedure detailed above
-  - Mandatory
+  - Recommended
 ```

 ### Infrastructure analytics application